sagemath/trac_to_gh/Issue 5223.md

 # Issue 5223: [with patch; needs review] silly bug in flint wrapper makes it a factor of 10 slower for division of a polynomial by an integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5223

 Original creator: was